Operation Faithful Patriot

-Border support operations, formerly known as Operation Faithful Patriot, are currently being conducted as a domestic deployment and civil contingency operation of the United States Armed Forces at the Mexico–United States border.
+Border support operations, formerly known as Operation Faithful Patriot, are currently being conducted as a United States Department of Defense domestic deployment and civil contingency at the Mexico–United States border.
 According to the United States Northern Command, the operation is being conducted in order to prevent a potential border crossing of migrants from Central America.
 The existing National Guard Operation Guardian Support is also being reinforced.

 Background

 In early October 2018, several thousands of people fled gang violence from the Northern Triangle of Central America (NTCA) on an overland journey north in three separate groups colloquially referred to them as "caravans".
 According to some in the caravans, their intention was to cross through Mexico and later into the U.S. border.
 In response to the northward migration, and according to Newsweek, U.S. President Donald Trump eventually made his decision to take a hard-line stance against illegal immigration on the Mexican border.